 Cornyn-Murphy Gun Control’s Disastrous Consequences

-According to President Biden, “over $231 million will fund state… extreme risk protection order (ERPO) programs.”[i]
-This is being accomplished through the Byrne State Crisis Intervention Program, which was created by the Bipartisan Safer Communities Act or Cornyn-Murphy compromise to weaponize Edward Byrne Memorial Justice Assistance Grants into an unconstitutional “red flag” gun confiscation order (GCO) program.[ii]
+According to President Biden, “over $231 million will fund state… extreme risk protection order (ERPO) programs.”i This is being accomplished through the Bipartisan Safer Communities Act or Cornyn-Murphy sellout to weaponize Edward Byrne Memorial Justice Assistance Grants into an unconstitutional “red flag” gun confiscation order (GCO) program.ii

 The 118th Congress must undo the 117th’s mistake and live up to their oath to protect and defend the Constitution.
 For the protection of the millions of gun-owning citizens in all states and territories, Congress must pass Congresswoman Lauren Boebert’s Shall Not Be Infringed Act and repeal all Cornyn-Murphy gun control.
 In addition, these gun confiscation law subsidies must be defunded.

 So-Called “Due Process” Protections Are Meaningless and Ineffective

 In the summer of 2022, Congress rammed through an atrocious gun control bill without a serious understanding of its effects.
 Texas Senator John Cornyn, the lead GOP negotiator of this compromise, downplayed its effects, stating that:

 If a state chooses to use any of this funding to implement an extreme risk protection order program, it would be required to meet strict and expansive due process, evidentiary, and standard of proof requirements… This bill would force states with red flag laws to adopt strict and comprehensive due process protections before they qualify for the grant funding.iii